Skip Header

 Why your pension is a great place to start when thinking about what to leave your loved ones.

-Important information - The value of investments can go down as well as up so you may not get back what you invest.
-Tax treatment depends of individual circumstances and all tax rules may change in the future.
-The minimum age you can normally access your pension savings is currently 55 (57 from 2028).
+Important information - The value of investments and the income from them can go down as well as up so you may not get back what you invest.
+Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
+You cannot normally access your SIPP until age 55 (57 from 2028).
 It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.

 Legacy planning at a glance